The 3 Best Family Advent Calendars

 The Shepherds Treasures – A Elf on the Shelf Alternative

 The Shepherds Treasure is the family advent calendar tradition that we have used over the last couple of years.
 It is an Elf on the Shelf alternative with an advent calendar element.
 Similar to Elf on the Shelf, children will find their shepherd every morning from December 1st-25th.
-On Christmas day the shepherd finds baby Jesus, and so do your children!
+The big day happens on Christmas day when the shepherd finds baby Jesus, and so do your children!
+The best part for my kids is that they still get to find a stuffed animal friend each morning.

 The unique thing about this tradition is the book that accompanies the shepherd.
 It goes into great detail about the birth of Christ, how to receive Christ as your Savior, and an intriguing story that will have your kids coming back for more!